Treatment options for women with a new diagnosis

 Making decisions about your treatment

-Some women have detailed conversations about treatment choices, while others would rather ask their oncologist to recommend an option.
+You may want to have a detailed conversations about treatment choices, while others would rather ask their oncologist to recommend an option.
 You may find yourself caught up in a medical whirlwind, talking with your treatment team about what happens next.
 Take a moment to think about what you want and make sure you have the information you need to make any decisions or choices put to you.

 It can be useful to share your thoughts about the following questions with your oncologist or CNS: